karlito40/fofo/README.md

 Follow this [tutorial](https://medium.com/@adnanxteam/how-to-setup-https-with-laravel-homestead-ad7915470fa8) to make the https works on your server.
 Next, go to https://your-local-api-domain and accept the certificate.

-Now, run the seeder to add some data to your database.
+Now, run the seeder.

 `php artisan db:seed`

-You may import `fofo-api.postman_collection.json` into postman to check the api.
+You may import `fofo-api.postman_collection.json` into postman to have an understanding of the api.

 ---